 Quarrels can happen anywhere, and the public policy research world is no exception.
 Since 2010, Pew Charitable Trusts had been conducting research on consumer finance.
 This research has led Pew Charitable Trusts to dislike payday loans.
-For those who are unfamiliar, a payday loans is a small, short-term, high-interest, unsecured loan.
+For those who are unfamiliar, a payday loan is a small, short-term, high-interest, unsecured loan.
 Normally, they are paid on the next day, hence the name "payday loan."
 Per the consumer finance research from Pew Charitable Trusts, affordable small loans are preferable to the payday loans Pew considers to be suboptimal.

 What is wrong with payday loans?
 According to Pew, "single-payment payday loans are unaffordable and harmful for most borrowers.
 The repayment periods are too short, the required payments are too large, and the annual percentage rates are 10 times higher than traditional interest rate limits set by states."
 Most pay short-term loans within six weeks, which is why using an annual percentage rate (APR) is a misleading metric.
 Plus, the average APR for an average checking overdraft fee is over 1,000 percent, but I digress.